Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 For more detailed usage and explanations, please refer to the [Learnware Package Reuse Methods Introduction](#).

-- `FeatureAugmentReuser` helps users reuse learnware by augmenting features.
+- `FeatureAugmentReuser` helps users reuse learnwares by augmenting features.
 The output of the original learnware is concatenated with the user's task features, and a simple model is trained on the labeled data (logistic regression for classification tasks and ridge regression for regression tasks):

 ```python
 from learnware.reuse import FeatureAugmentReuser